steemit/condenser/app/help/en/faq.md

 Users holding Steem Power can vote for witnesses of their choice by visiting this link. https://steemit.com/~witnesses

+## How do I report a security vulnerability?

+If you find a security issue please report details to security@steemit.com.

 ## Where can I find more information on Steemit?

 ### Links to Community Created FAQs